Belgian Armed Forces: Air Force Bases

+Belgian Army

-The Belgian Land Component is the ground arm of the Belgian Armed Forces.
-The Land Component Commander is Major-General Pierre Gérard.(since 18 October 2019).
-The Land Component consists of one staff (COMOPSLAND), one motorized brigade, one special operations regiment supported by an artillery battalion, two engineer battalions and a reconnaissance (ISTAR) battalion.
+The Belgian Army is the ground arm of the Belgian Armed Forces.
+The Army Commander is Major-General Pierre Gérard.(since 18 October 2019).
+The Army consists of one staff (COMOPSLAND), one motorized brigade, one special operations regiment supported by an artillery battalion, two engineer battalions and a reconnaissance (ISTAR) battalion.
 It is also supported by three logistical units, three telecommunication units, four training camps and a center for the training of ground troops.

-The land component has around 10.000 troops (as of 2023) and trained for foreign operations in a multinational environment.
+The Army has around 10,000 troops (as of 2023) and trained for foreign operations in a multinational environment.

 Around 7500 of them are part of the Motorized Brigade (Belgium) and ~1500 part of Special Operations Regiment (Belgium) and around ~1000 are part of other branches such as military police, Explosive Removal and Destruction Service (DOVO) and more.